Skrekulko/bleichenbacher/README.md

 ### Use Smaller RSA

-Users who want to use RSA in sizes less than 1024 bits must make very minor changes to the Crypto module.
-A few lines of code that are listed below must be commented out.
+To use smaller RSA than 1024 bits, a very minor changes must be made to the Crypto library.
+A few lines of code that are listed below must be ***commented out***.
 Be aware that this *technique* has weaknesses and will only allow you to use RSA with a minimum of 256 bits.

 The Crypto module will most likely be located in *bleichenbacher\venv\lib\python3.10\site-packages*.